IELTS SPEAKING PART 1 Geography: Study the sample answers to each question about geography.

 Would you visit a country because of its geographical location?

 Well, that’ll be one of the reasons but not really the main reason.
 I travel because I mainly want to eat local foods, meet local people, and experience their culture.
 Geographical location is important for me as a traveler but not as important as those things I’ve mentioned.

 Well, I would!
 If the location is irresistibly beautiful, I will not hesitate to travel to that country.
 In fact, I really have Mongolia in my mind right now.
 The location of that country is superb (excellent) and I believe that it has an amazing culture which I can also learn.

-Study how to answer the recent IELTS Speaking Part 1 about WRITING on this link https://www.ieltsdragon.com/ielts-speaking-part-1-writing-answers/recent-ielts-part-1-sample-answers/
+Learn how to talk about the recent topic, GIFTS in your IELTS Speaking Part 1 exam.

 If you want to support my work, you can buy me A CUP OF COFFEE here: